 Without valuable and timely information, the organization dies.

-On January 28, 1986, the American shuttle orbiter Challenger broke up 73 seconds after takeoff, killing all crew members aboard.
+On January 28, 1986, the American space shuttle orbiter Challenger broke up 73 seconds after takeoff, killing all crew members aboard.
 The commission that investigated the accident found lapses in communication of vital information:

 The commission also found that Morton Thiokol, the company that designed the solid rocket boosters, had ignored warnings about potential issues.
 NASA managers were aware of these design problems but also failed to take action.
-Famously, scientist Richard Feynman, a member of the commission, demonstrated the O-ring flaw to the public using a simple glass of ice water. (“Challenger Disaster” The History Channel — http://www.history.com/topics/challenger-disaster)
+Famously, scientist Richard Feynman, a member of the commission, demonstrated the O-ring flaw to the public using a simple glass of ice water.
+(From a History Channel article on the Challenger explosion. )

 Collaboratively maintain physical artifacts that keep information visible to all stakeholders.

 Simple, handmade displays work best for sharing information.
-Electronic tools may be attractive, but can easily flood people with too much data.
+Digital tools may be attractive but can easily flood people with too much data.
 Ironically, they simultaneously limit the view of information to the size of the display.
 They constrain the way you interact with the information.
 In addition, they typically require more work to use and populate than simple charts.
 In summary, the goal is to achieve low cost in producing the information and high effectiveness in using the information.

-Once created the Information Radiators will need to be updated/changed regularly or will become wallpaper.
+Once they have been created, the team should probably evolve the Information Radiators occasionally or they will become wallpaper.
 This means you will need to continually put effort into maintaining the information.
 This is a small price to pay.

 ✥ ✥ ✥